A Complete Guide to Employment Laws and Payroll in Sri Lanka (2025)

 • Legal complexities

-Hiring from Sri Lanka can be beneficial to your company, but there is one important step that sometimes gets overlooked or is difficult to complete: making sure they fill out the W-8BEN form.
+Sri Lanka employment law can be beneficial to your company, but there is one important step that sometimes gets overlooked or is difficult to complete: making sure they fill out the W-8BEN form.
 For tax purposes, this form validates their status as a non-U.S. resident, yet improper handling of it can result in serious consequences.
 Both you and the professional may be subject to needless withholding taxes and possible non-compliance penalties if the W-8BEN form is missing or completed incorrectly.
 You also risk losing out on tax treaty benefits that could lower tax rates if you do not have the right documentation.

 • High entity set-up cost